Late 1939-1944

 When I inspected the kitchen and the food prepared for the prisoners, I found that it was a soupy lunch with no nutritional value whatsoever, with hardly any meat fibers visible, but inferior turnips and cabbage.
 The bread ration was also extremely small and there was only a small amount of fat.
 In contrast, the catering for officials in the casino was exceptionally good.

-Further he saw as one main problem the spread of Tuberculosis in the camp.
-Besides that, he saw “prisoners with the most severe mistreatment by the Gestapo … and severely weakened prisoners.”
-Also in his new position he wrote submissions and petitions demanding better food, better medical care, more human treatment, and similar improvements.
-He justified this with the necessity of maintaining or restoring the prisoners' ability to work, as they would be performing work essential to the war effort.
-In many cases his efforts were not successful, but he continued.
+Further, he saw the spread of tuberculosis in the camp as a large problem.
+He also observed “prisoners with the most severe mistreatment by the Gestapo … and severely weakened prisoners.”
+Bernhard wrote submissions and petitions demanding better food, better medical care, more humane treatment, and similar improvements.
+He justified this with the necessity of maintaining or restoring their ability to work, as they would be performing work essential to the war effort.
+In many cases, his efforts were not successful, but this did not deter him.
+He was eventually ordered to stand in for the prison doctor at the Brandenburg-Görden prison:

 Here I was to experience a very extreme chapter in my career as a prison doctor. … To my surprise and to my severe psychological distress, I received during this second week the ... order ... which obliged me to be present at the execution of the death penalty. … A former garage in the courtyard served as the place of execution.
 A senior public prosecutor, a senior inspector and ... the Protestant clergyman was present that day.
 I was assigned a place behind a standing desk on which death certificate forms lay, and the respective procedure began ... with two executioner's assistants leading one of the death row inmates from an anteroom into the guillotine room. … I signed the death certificate of the person concerned more mechanically than consciously, because the pace of the individual procedures was high.
 The eighteen executions took about 25 minutes. ...
 This experience was depressing and shattering.